alexcanana/webpack-starter/README.md

 After that you will have a ready to deploy bundle at `/dist`.

-Javascript and CSS files will be minified and striped from unused elements.
+Javascript and CSS files will be minified and stripped from unused elements.

 ## Additonal info
 Make sure to check `postcss.config.js` and `.babelrc` for more information about PostCSS and Babel's configuration.